Niregithub/MultiplayerGame/README.md

 # MultiplayerGame
-Here’s a suggested README file for your GitHub repository:

----

-# Multiplayer VR Gaming System 🎮🌐
+# Multiplayer Gaming System 🎮🌐

-This repository contains the **Multiplayer VR Gaming System** project, built using **Unity**, **Photon PUN**, and **Unity Netcode Framework**.
+This repository contains the **Multiplayer Gaming System** project, built using **Unity**, **Photon PUN**, and **Unity Netcode Framework**.
 This system allows players to immerse themselves in a shared virtual reality environment, interact in real-time, and enjoy a seamless multiplayer gaming experience.

 ## Features ✨